sebhildebrandt/angular-justgage/README.md

 # bower install
 ```

-Warning: this will _not_ install the latest version of justgage, because there is now bower package to the original justgage.
-I recomend downloading the latest version (justgage.js) from the original justgage GitHub-Repository here: [justgage](https://github.com/toorshia/justgage)
+This will now install the latest version of justgage (unlike version 0.0.2 where there was no official justgage bower package).

 ## Usage

+#### HTML-Part

 ```html
 <!DOCTYPE html>